tawhidurrahmandear/wordpress-theme-for-fullscreen-youtube-homepage/readme.txt

 2. Browse the Zipped file, and click on click on "Install Now".
 3. When WordPress shows the message, "Theme installed successfully", then Click on "Activate"
 4. Go to Appearance > Themes.
 Now click on "Customize"
-5. Paste YouTube URL normally, and Save
+5. Paste YouTube URL normally, now Embed and Save
 6. Your YouTube Homepage is Live
 7. YouTube video should play automatically.
 But some browsers do have policies against AutoPlay.
 In that case, users should click the Play button